NEST-Protocol/NESTRedEnvelopesBot/README.md

 The goals for this repository are:

-1. Provide a universal red envelope robot for the NEST community
+1. Record the receipt of NEST Prize
-2. Make reward distribution fairer and more transparent
+2. Export all the receipt data
 3. Reduce the cost of reward distribution and reduce transaction errors
 4. Anti cheating